Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 and I found,

-the founder of touched on by Cammarata,
+the founder of touched on Mike Cammarata,

 who, you know, had started to build

-and acquisitions company
+a small mergers and acquisitions company

 in northern Connecticut.